ninekorn/sccs-vvd-hd/Releases/revision13135/sccsvvdhd-rev13135-BACKUP/readme.md

 steve chassé

-**Here are the screenshots of the results for a monitor resolution of 1920x1080 in the low voxel mode option:**
+**Here are the screenshots of the results for a windows resolution of 1920x1080 in the low voxel mode option:**

 128 instances in width * 72 instances in height * 8 voxel bytes per instances in width * 8 voxel bytes per instances in height: